Key Stage 1

 Cross curriculum links are forged relating one area to another.
 Aspects of literacy and numeracy are timetabled each day and developing reading skills is given high priority.
 In Year 1 and 2 pupils’ reading is regularly heard and reading books are sent home to allow parents to share reading time with their children.

-Pupils enjoy a weekly French lesson and Year 1 pupils a weekly games afternoon taught by Prep school staff.
-This rises to two games sessions per week in Year 2.
-ICT is an important part of the curriculum and as well as having one lesson a week in the Prep School ICT suite, pupils take full advantage of interactive whiteboards, PCs and learn pads in the classrooms.
+Year 1 pupils have a weekly games afternoon, which rises to two games sessions per week in Year 2.
+PE sessions for Years 1 and 2 are held in the Sports Hall.
+Computer Science is an important part of the curriculum and, as well as having one lesson a week in the Prep School Computer Science suite, pupils take full advantage of interactive whiteboards, PCs and learn pads in the classrooms.
+In Year 1 and Year 2, pupils are introduced to French and the French culture.
+Children learn in a fun and exciting way using stories, films, puppets, role play, flash cards, songs, games and IWB activities.
+Lessons cover a variety of topics, including location and means of travel to France, map work, school life, French food, French families and basic conversational skills.

 Both Year 1 and Year 2 pupils receive a list of spelling words each week.
-Year 2 pupils also receive a piece of either literacy or numeracy homework once a week.
-During the Summer term pupils work together to perform a Key Stage 1 play.
+Year 2 pupils also receive a piece of either literacy or numeracy homework, through an online link to Education City.
+During the Summer Term pupils work together to perform a Key Stage 1 musical play.

-The Golden Rules continue to form an important part of pupils’ lives, with responsibility being fostered by allowing pupils the chance to care for themselves, each other and the school environment, by having an opportunity to be a Class Helper, a Playground Helper, a Library Helper and a Recycling Helper.
+The Golden Rules continue to form an important part of pupils’ lives, with responsibility being fostered by allowing pupils the chance to care for themselves, each other and the school environment, by having opportunities to be a Class Helper and a Playground Helper.

 Transition from Year 2 to Year 3